Sanskrit prosody: Chandas and mathematics

 The attempt to identify the most pleasing sounds and perfect compositions led ancient Indian scholars to study permutations and combinatorial methods of enumerating musical metres.
 The Pingala Sutras includes a discussion of binary system rules to calculate permutations of Vedic metres.
 Pingala, and more particularly the classical Sanskrit prosody period scholars, developed the art of Matrameru, which is the field of counting sequences such as 0, 1, 1, 2, 3, 5, 8 and so on (Fibonacci numbers), in their prosody studies.

 The first five rows of the Pascal's triangle, also called the Halayudha's triangle.
 Halayudha discusses this and more in his Sanskrit prosody bhashya on Pingala.

-The 10th-century Halāyudha's commentary on Pingala Sutras, developed meruprastāra, which mirrors the Pascal's triangle in the west, and now also called as the Halayudha's triangle in books on mathematics.
+The 10th-century Halāyudha's commentary on the Pingala Sutras developed meruprastāra, which mirrors the Pascal's triangle in the west, and is now also called the Halayudha's triangle in books on mathematics.
 The 11th-century Ratnakarashanti's Chandoratnakara describes algorithms to enumerate binomial combinations of metres through pratyaya.
 For a given class (length), the six pratyaya were: